Just look around-access to our wild places is shrinking!

 Gartside Reservoir and Fishing Access – Sidney, Montana

 Gartside Reservoir is located within Richland County, MT south of Sidney off highway 200 S. It is 44 acres of public and leased land that has provided recreational options for many years.
-It’s a frequented site for seasonal game fishing and recreational uses for boating (manual or electric troll only), kayaking, swimming and the surrounding area is used for hiking, picnicking, and daytrips.
-Currently there is one official designated recreation area and entrance.
-Gartside has an undeveloped, visitor created access road that ends in a turnaround area.
+It’s a frequented site for seasonal game fishing, and recreationists use it for boating (manual or electric troll only), kayaking, swimming.
+The surrounding area is used for hiking, picnicking, and day trips.

 Our mission was to promote healthy outdoor lifestyles for all ages through building an artificial climbing boulder park at Lawrence Park in Kalispell.
 We recognized the need for alternative outdoor activities for kids in the Flathead Valley.
 Traditional rope climbing is an excellent lifetime sport, but often has barriers for kids and adults wanting to get started.
 The requirements for specialized equipment, training, and transportation to climbing areas can be a deterrent to new participants.
 These barriers do not exist with a boulder park downtown that is free to use and requires no equipment.